gcdeng/crypto-trading-bot-dca/README.md

    API_SECRET=YOUR_FTX_API_SECRET
    ```

+2. configure portfolio and order parameters in `parameters.js`.

+   In short,

+   - set crypto symbol and percentage you want to buy.
+   - set how much you want to buy and stablecoin symbol that your preferred for payment.

-2. configure portfolio and order parameters in `parameters.js`, check out that file for more details.
+   check out that file for more details.

 3. run `npm start`, the bot will start placing orders but only one time.